gilleshenrard/ITLg_POO/README.md

 - The Strategy design pattern for slot selection classes is now based on an abstract classe instead of an interface
 - All slot selection classes now check if a legal slot is available before doing anything
 - slot selection classes constructors have been simplified
+- Title banner has been redesigned
+- The Menu button now leads to the Menu State

 ---
 ### 5. Known issues